 - We ask students and educators to respect the privacy of the survivors and to refrain from conducting personal interviews.

-Using at least 3 of the documents provided below, plus a minimum of 2 outside resources, prepare an essay or documentary that addresses all parts of the following topic:
+Using at least three of the documents provided below, plus a minimum of two outside resources, prepare an essay or documentary that addresses all parts of the following topic:

 You must base your research on at least three of the following documents.
 All documents referenced from this list are considered electronic sources and the Works Cited page should clearly denote that they were referenced from the VHM site.
 That citation can take any format chosen by the teacher.

 - Muller Testimony

 - Vessenmayer Telegram

 - Eva Heyman Testimony

 - The Auschwitz Protocol